-This blog post provides valuable insights on how to improve your chances of getting hired, especially as a creative professional.
+This blog post provides valuable insights on how to improve your chances of getting hired as a creative professional.
 Use the insights here to craft impactful applications that recruiters will love.

-And while hiring creatives—designers, animators, copywriters, and developers—for the team, I have seen many applicants make some mistakes I believe they shouldn’t be making.
+While hiring creatives—designers, animators, copywriters, and developers for the team, I have seen many applicants make some mistakes I believe they shouldn’t be making.
 Silly mistakes that made recruiters skip them, despite having solid CVs.

 These mistakes keep happening over and over again, and I think we can’t ignore them anymore.

-So, in this post, I shared everything you need to know on how to improve your chances of getting hired, especially as a creative.
+So, in this post, I shared everything you need to know on how to improve your chances of getting hired as a creative.

-It’s all based on my years of experience recruiting for a top SaaS company.
+It’s all based on my years of experience recruiting for top SaaS companies.
 I also included insights from other top recruiters that can help strengthen your applications.

 So let’s begin.